 Enhancement D: Optional O-QPSK Ranging Support Service using slotframes

-Slotframes have been introduces in 15.4 originally for TSCH operation as a more flexible option of organizing scheduled channel access than the rather rigid Superframe structure defined for the conventional beacon-enabled mode.
-The advantage of slotframes is the ability to freely define the number of slots per frame between 0 and 0xFFFF (64k) and to be able to freely define the size of a time slot in terms of micro seconds between 0 and 0xFFFFF (ca. 1s).
+Slotframes have been introduces in 15.4 originally for TSCH operation as a more flexible option of organizing scheduled channel access than the rather rigid Superframe structure defined for the traditional beacon-enabled mode.
+The advantage of TSCH slotframes is the ability to freely define the number of slots per frame between 0 and 0xFFFF (64k) and to be able to freely define the size of a time slot in terms of micro seconds between 0 and 0xFFFFF (ca. 1s).
 There is no limitation to multiples of the power of 2.
 Furthermore, the transmission of a beacon for each slotframe is optional and alternatively the time organization is done by other means [0].

 Maximize battery time for scheduled UL-TDoA tags by enabling UWB TXonly by using loosely coupled O-QPSK for communication and rough time slot synchronization

-An out of band communication with low resource consumption avoids UWB reception at the portable tag device and providing at the same time a coarse time synchronization.
+An out of band communication with low resource consumption may avoid or reduce UWB reception at the portable tag device and providing at the same time a coarse time synchronization.
 Accuracy should be in the order of a few micro seconds for typical scheduled UWB UL-TDoA schemes.
 The coarse timing could be achieved by aligning UWB time slots and OOB transmission schedule.
-Therefore a contention free access without CSMA-CA is required for the OOB time synchronization messages.
+Therefore, an intra system contention free access without CSMA-CA is required for the OOB time synchronization messages.

 Optimize the Dilution of Precision (DoP) and diversity gain for the DL-TDoA tags by enabling battery powered anchor (BPA) nodes, which are basically UWB TXonly by using loosely coupled O-QPSK for communication and rough slot synchronization